deathtothecorporation/plunder-docs/a-simple-cog/hello-world.md

 Before we inspect the code, let's run it and see something happen!

-First, create the file `sire/hello_world_cog.sire` with the above contents and save it.
+First, create the file `sire/hello_world_cog.sire` (within the plunder repo, right next to all the other `sire/*.sire` files) with the above contents and save it.

-Now, choose a directory where you want your plunder ships to get created.
+Now, choose a directory where you want your plunder ships/VMs to get created.
 We'll use a `my_ships` directory for the examples here.
-We'll proclaim that the name of the ship that contains this cog will be "hello_world".
+We'll proclaim that the name of the ship (the directory name) that contains this cog will be "hello_world".
 Thus, the command to boot this ship and initiate this cog is (you remembered to `nix develop` right?):

 ```